Zinc Football

 Zinc Football (also known as Zinc Football Academy) is an Indian professional football club based in Udaipur, Rajasthan.
 The club competes in R-League A Division, the top tier league of the state.
-The academy was formed in 2017 as part of Hindustan Zinc Limited major stake holder Vedanta Resources's CSR.
-Zinc FA was the champions of the 2021 R-League A Division season & was nominated for I-League Second Division.
+The academy was formed in 2017 as part of Hindustan Zinc Limited major stakeholder Vedanta Resources's CSR.
+Zinc FA was the champions of the 2021 R-League A Division season and was nominated for the I-League Second Division.

 Affiliated club(s)

 The following club is currently affiliated with Zinc FA: